 Policy creation and update process

-Most UC documents are created and updated following a standardised process.
-For simplicity, only the term 'policy' is used to describe the documents involved in that process.
+UC Policy Library (UCPL) documents are created and updated following a standardised process.
+Commonly only the term "policy" is used to describe the documents involved in that process.
+However, a broad range of compliance documents fall within the term "policy" (see the Metapolicy).

 Creating a new policy

-Wide consultation is required and approval must be sought from the appropriate authority.
+Wide consultation is required and approval must be sought from the Approval Authority.

 Policy development and review